 Northwest Loop Road

-Currently most of the Northwest Loop Road exists only on paper, except for a short segment at Hawk Site in far northern Rio Rancho.
-West from there, Northwest Loop Road stays north of Mariposa East to Mariposa Ranch and the Rio Ranch Estates area.
-Outside of Rio Ranch Estates, the road turns southward en route to Interstate 40, beyond the western fringes of suburban development.
+The Northwest Loop Road was a proposed arterial bypass of the Far West side of Albuquerque and Rio Rancho.
+Except for a short segment at Hawk Site in far northern Rio Rancho, the roadway remains unbuilt.
+West from there, the project path of Northwest Loop Road stays north of Mariposa East to Mariposa Ranch and the Rio Ranch Estates area.
+Outside of Rio Ranch Estates, the alignment turns southward en route to Interstate 40, beyond the western fringes of suburban development.

-The route will initially consist of a two-lane gravel road with upgrades to a paved highway as development warrants.
-Ultimately, Northwest Loop Road will consist of an arterial route.
+Plans for Northwest Loop Road called for the construction of a two-lane gravel road with upgrades to a paved highway as development warrants.

 Paseo del Volcan

-There are two segments of Paseo del Volcan: The southern segment stays west of Albuquerque from Senator Dennis Chavez Boulevard north to Interstate 40 at Exit 149, and then beyond to Petroglyph National Monument.
-Annexations by the city of Albuquerque placed Paseo del Volcan within the city limits from Double Eagle II Airport (AEG) northward to the west extension of Paseo Del Norte at Quail Ranch.
+Paseo del Vulcan is a 30.6 mile arterial belt route proposed from Interstate 40 to U.S. 550.
+The southern segment through West Side Albuquerque runs north from Senator Dennis Chavez Boulevard to Interstate 40 at Exit 149, and then beyond to Petroglyph National Monument.
+This section of Paseo del Vulcan was renamed Atrisco Vista Boulevard by the New Mexico Department of Transportation (NMDOT) in 2011, as plans for the future roadway shifted further west to a future interchange with I-40.2 Annexations by the city of Albuquerque placed Atrisco Vista Boulevard within the city limits from Double Eagle II Airport (AEG) northward to the west extension of Paseo Del Norte at Quail Ranch.

 |Coal Avenue east|